Users manual

 FAQ

-F: Do the QC35 Bluetooth functions work together with AvMike - and whats about AUX Audio ?
+F: Do the headphones bluetooth functions work together with AvMike - and whats about AUX Audio ?

 A: The bluetooth path is completely cut off, BOSE does shutdown bluetooth in case of external audio connected via cable - and thats the way we establish our connection to the QCs - BOSE automatically deactivates all bluetooth activities in that case.
 We can supply cable based AUX Audio-IN ( e.g. Alarms, Signals etc. coming from IPAD etc. ) integrated with AvMike on request and extra-cost - please contact us.